dslab-epfl/svshi/svshi/documentation/documentation.md

 In this section, we develop advantages and disadvantages of KNX as a smart buildings' backbone.

 The biggest advantage of KNX is its reliability.
-The protocol indeed relies on simple electrical cables, a lot simpler than ethernet one for example.
+The protocol indeed relies on simple electrical cables, which are simpler than Ethernet ones, for instance.
 The installation is almost as stable and reliable as a traditional electrical installation.
-Another aspect that improves reliability is the certification system: each device is tested and aproved by the KNX association to get the "KNX-certified" logo [[3]](#3).
-KNX certified devices are thus tested by a third party and not just the manufacturer, which helps improving quality and reliability of devices.
+Another aspect that improves reliability is the certification system: each device is tested and approved by the KNX Association to get the "KNX-certified" logo [[3]](#3).
+KNX-certified devices are thus tested by a third party and not just the manufacturer, which helps improving quality and reliability of devices.

 Another advantage of KNX is its distributed architecture.
 This means that if a device fails, the rest of the system that does not depend on this device continues to work normally.

 The KNX protocol has some downsides too.
 The first major one is the price.
 Devices cost generally more than similar devices for traditional installations.
-This means that the cost of a KNX installation is greater than the one of a standard electrical installation, which leads to low adoption rate for domestic usage.
+This means that the cost of a KNX installation is greater than the one of a standard electrical installation, which leads to a low adoption rate for domestic usage.

 Even if the KNX bus over radio frequencies exists in the specification, in practice, there exists almost no devices compatible.
 The KNX system uses thus mainly cables.
 This can be a problem in some special buildings but it is mainly an obstacle to retrofitting.
 It is indeed painful to install the bus cable in a building where it was not done at construction time.

-Configuration is also an issue: it must be done using ETS, which is time-consuming and painful to use.
+Configuration is also an issue: it must be done using ETS, which is time-consuming and cumbersome to use.
 Moreover, the translation of the rules to devices settings is completely non-trivial.
 Experience with the system and devices is required to be able to exploit their full potential and to implement the desired functionality.
-Therefore, an expert is often required to configure even simple buildings like houses and thus, end users are not confident enough to do modifications to their own installation.
+Therefore, an expert is often required to configure even simple buildings like houses and thus, end users are not confident enough to do modifications to their own installations.

-The KNX certifications are a good point for reliability but this leads to business exploitations that are a disadvantage for the hobbyists.
+The KNX certifications are a good point for reliability but they lead to business exploitations that are a disadvantage for the hobbyists.
 The licensing and certifications are expensive and the association has the habit of giving them only to professional electricians [[4]](#4).
-Therefore, the public lacks some documentation and needs to use proprietary software to use an open protocol and system.
+Therefore, the public lacks documentation and needs to buy proprietary software to use an open protocol and system.

 #### 1.2.8 Why KNX?